plone/documentation/intro/index.rst

 Introduction
 ============

-.. contents:: :local:

 What is plone?
 --------------

 **A powerful, flexible Content Management Solution that is easy to install, use and extend.**

 Plone lets non-technical people create and maintain information for a public website or an intranet using only a web browser.
-Plone is easy to understand and use — allowing users to be productive in just half an hour — yet offers a wealth of community-developed add-ons and extensibility to keep meeting your needs for years to come.
+Plone is easy to understand and use - allowing users to be productive in just half an hour - yet offers a wealth of community-developed add-ons and extensibility to keep meeting your needs for years to come.

 Blending the creativity and speed of open source with a technologically advanced `Python`_ back-end, Plone offers superior security without sacrificing power or extensibility.